 - Hire, develop, reward, and retain the most competent executives possible by providing compensation opportunities which are competitive in the marketplace. - Tie a significant portion of pay to performance so that rewards vary with the achievement of annual and longer-term results. - Promote a close identity of interest between management and shareholders and encourage decision-making that enhances shareholder value.
-The Committee believes that this objective is best achieved by tying incentive opportunities to the attainment of corporate and individual goals and through regular grants of stock options and other performance-based stock opportunities.
+The Committee believes that this objective is best achieved by tying incentive opportunities to the attainment of corporate and individual goals and through regular grants of stock options.

 Section 162(m) of the Internal Revenue Code of 1986, as amended, generally limits the deductibility of non-performance-based compensation in excess of \$1 million paid in any one year to the chief executive officer and the other four highest-paid executive officers.
-The Long-Term Incentive Plan, approved by shareholders in 1998, was designed to meet the requirements of performance-based compensation under Section 162(m).
+The Long-Term Incentive Plan was designed to meet the requirements of performance-based compensation under Section 162(m).
 And, when consistent with its compensation philosophy and objectives, the Committee intends to structure compensation plans so that all compensation expense is deductible for tax purposes.